 The Winchester, KY team card also showcases minor league standouts in the days prior to their major league careers, including Fred Toney, who spent many years on the leaderboard for such teams as the Cubs, Reds and Giants.
 In 1917, while pitching for the Reds, Fred Toney squared off against Hippo Vaughn of the Cubs for a nine inning battle in which both pitched no-hitters, the only such occurrence in baseball history.
 Unfortunately, this Winchester team came in dead last in the 1908 Blue Grass League season.

-The real photo card spotlights the Oshkosh Indians and their future Hall of Fame manager, Kid Nichols, who came out of retirement to manage.
-Also seen is an 18 year old Heinie Groh and several other future major leaguers, including Cozy Dolan, an Oshkosh native.
-The card was printed from a glass negative that was cracked in two places.
+The Oshkosh Indians can be seen in the third postcard and their future Hall of Fame manager, Kid Nichols, who came out of retirement to manage.
+Also shown is an 18 year old Heinie Groh and several other future major leaguers, including Cozy Dolan, an Oshkosh native.
+This Real Photo card was printed from a glass negative that was cracked in two places.

 FOR 1909 - 1914